Merrill Lynch AUM

 With 19,000+ investment advisors and several billion dollars in revenue annually, each Merrill Lynch advisor produces around a million dollars in revenue on average every year.

-Merrill Lynch is a large brokerage house by AUM.
-However, it is not as impressive when comparing total assets under management to Charles Schwab, who has 7.58 trillion in AUM and over 34.1 million customers.
+Merrill Lynch has $3.6 trillion in assets under management.
+It is as impressive as Charles Schwab, who has $10.8 trillion in AUM and over 37 million customers.

 Free Charles Schwab Account